-On the main island of Funafuti, religious minorities continued to report they were able to function freely without restrictions from local or government authorities.
 On smaller islands, including Niu, Nukufetau, Nanumanga, Niutao, and Vaitupu, the Jehovah's Witnesses and other minority religious groups were reportedly perceived by residents as being outside of traditional norms.
-In some cases, local traditional leaders discouraged groups from proselytizing or holding meetings, stating nontraditional and minority religious groups might disrupt traditional societal structures.
-Many religious groups continued to operate privately without formal approval, especially in the outer islands, without penalty.
+In some cases, local traditional leaders discouraged groups from proselytizing and withheld approval for meetings, stating nontraditional and minority religious groups might disrupt traditional societal structures.
+Many religious groups continued to operate out of individual homes without formal approval, especially in the outer islands.